GuiziBr/expenses/README.md

 ### App's objective

-The goal of this application is helping in the expenses management of a couple.
-It keeps the expenses register that each one fills during the month and presents a dashboard of the registered expenses, it's amounts and the total difference between each person.
+The following application's description takes into consideration both the [Back-end](https://github.com/GuiziBr/expenses) plus the [Front-end](https://github.com/GuiziBr/expenses_portal)

+This application aims to help manage household expenses.
+Each person should register their own expenses throughout the month so the application can keep track and calculate the difference between each person's spending.
+It presents dashboards for both personal and shared expenses together with the total amount for incomes, outcomes and balance.

 The backend is built with nodejs + typescript containing the following features:

 * User authentication
 * User creation